Why You Need a Battery Monitor on a Boat

 We never want to use more than half our battery capacity — using more will significantly shorten the life of the batteries.
 In fact, some experts say not to use more than 20% or 25% before recharging.
 Thus, knowing both our total capacity in amp hours, and knowing how many we’re “down” at any time lets us know how we’re doing against this standard.

-The amps in/out is also important for knowing how we’re doing at any time during the day and it’s a big help in determining which items aboard are energy hogs.
+The amps in/out are also important for knowing how we’re doing at any time during the day and it’s a big help in determining which items aboard are energy hogs.
 Plug something in (or turn it on) and see how the amp flow changes.

 Battery monitors can monitor a single bank or a single bank plus show the voltage on a second bank (say a starting battery).
 And relays can be wired in to do things like start a generator if the state of charge gets to a specified point.
 Some, such as the Link 2000 that we had on our previous boat Que Tal, also control the shore charger and inverter.
 We didn’t need to do all that — we have one battery bank (we start the engine with the house bank since the engine is small), our generator is a portable Honda and our shore charger and inverter are stand-alones.